-- The agencies’ proposal to implement call report relief for community banks as required S. 2155 fails to provide adequate relief and falls well short of congressional intent.
+The agencies’ call report relief for community banks as required S. 2155 fails to provide adequate relief and falls well short of congressional intent.

-- Efforts by the Federal Financial Institution Examination Council (FFIEC) to streamline the call reporting process by community banks, while appreciated and supported, will not provide meaningful regulatory relief for community banks without the elimination of entire reporting schedules.
-The banking agencies have not provided a rationale for requiring highly detailed and specific data in each and every quarterly report.
+Efforts by the Federal Financial Institution Examination Council (FFIEC) to streamline the call reporting process by community banks, while appreciated and supported, will not provide meaningful regulatory relief without the elimination of entire reporting schedules.

 Staff Contact: James Kendrick